-- Kangaroo Court - The jury in "Waking the Witch" who chant "Guilty!" in unison give this impression.
+- Kangaroo Court: The voices in "Waking the Witch" who chant "Guilty!" in unison give this impression.

-- Mile-High Club - From the song "Do Bears" by Rowan Atkinson and Kate Bush (originally performed at Comic Relief 1986 and later included on one of the Not the Nine O'Clock News albums):
+- Mile-High Club: From the song "Do Bears" by Rowan Atkinson and Kate Bush (originally performed at Comic Relief 1986):

 - Ms. Fanservice: She didn't go there that often, but occasionally:

 - The Chainmail Bikini in the video for "Babooshka" (which is also featured on the cover of the 1983 EP Kate Bush)

 - While she did sometimes use sexuality, according to this article she felt really uncomfortable at being objectified too early, and it was only at The Sensual World that she felt like she could be sexual on her own terms.